John Niland (American football): Dallas Cowboys

-Niland was selected in the first round (fifth overall) of the 1966 NFL Draft by the Dallas Cowboys, becoming the first offensive lineman in franchise history to be drafted in the first round.
-He was also selected by the Oakland Raiders in the thirteenth round (116th overall) of the 1966 AFL Draft.
+Niland was selected in the first round (fifth overall) of the 1966 NFL draft by the Dallas Cowboys, becoming the first offensive lineman in franchise history to be drafted in the first round.
+He was also selected by the Oakland Raiders in the thirteenth round (116th overall) of the 1966 AFL draft.

 As a rookie, Niland started four games at offensive tackle in place of an injured Jim Boeke.
 In 1967, his emergence as the starting left guard, allowed the team to move Tony Liscio to left tackle.

 Niland was the starter at left guard from 1966 to 1974.
 One of the top offensive linemen of his era, he excelled as a pulling guard.

-Practicing against Bob Lilly, beginning in his rookie year, helped Niland become a Pro Bowler and solidified an offensive line that won two NFC Championship Games and one Super Bowl.
-He was nicknamed Johnny Nightlife by his teammates, because of his thirst for the nightlife.
+Practicing against All-Pro Cowboys defensive tackle Bob Lilly (a future hall of famer), beginning in his rookie year, helped Niland become a Pro Bowler and solidified an offensive line that won two NFC Championship Games and one Super Bowl.
+Learning to block against Lilly made Niland more confident in his own blocking ability.
+Lilly also taught Niland how to watch his opponents' foot and leg movements, and educated him on the minor and major points of the physical beating taken in games.

+He was nicknamed Johnny Nightlife by his teammates, because of his thirst for the nightlife, something that would undermine him later in life.

-As a rookie, Niland started in the 1966 NFL Championship Game and later in the 1967 NFL Championship Game, famously known as the "Ice Bowl", both Cowboy losses, playing next to left tackle Tony Liscio and opposite right defensive tackle Lionel Aldridge of the Green Bay Packers.
+As a rookie, Niland started in the 1966 NFL Championship Game, though contemporaneous reporting says Boeke played left tackle in the Championship game that year (not Niland), committing an offsides penalty that was important in the game's outcome.
+Niland later started in the 1967 NFL Championship Game, famously known as the "Ice Bowl", both championship games being Cowboy losses to the Green Bay Packers.
+In 1967, Niland played next to left tackle Tony Liscio and opposite right defensive tackle Lionel Aldridge and right defensive tackle Jordan of the Packers (whom Niland had faced only two years earlier in the Chicago All-Star game).

 The Cowboys eventually won the NFC Championship Game during the 1970-71 NFL playoffs against the San Francisco 49ers, due in large part to Duane Thomas's 143 yards on the ground, but lost in Super Bowl V to the Baltimore Colts.
-However, in the following year, they defeated again the San Francisco 49ers in the NFC Championship Game of the 1971-72 NFL playoffs and then the Miami Dolphins in Super Bowl VI.
-In the latter game, Niland and Liscio overwhelmed Bob Heinz and Bill Stanfill, respectively, leading Duane Thomas and others to a whopping 252 yards on the ground.
+However, in the following year, they again defeated the San Francisco 49ers in the NFC Championship Game of the 1971-72 NFL playoffs and then beat the Miami Dolphins in Super Bowl VI.

+In the latter game, Niland, and Liscio overwhelmed Bob Heinz and Bill Stanfill, respectively, leading Duane Thomas and others to a decisively high 252 yards on the ground.
+The Cowboys used a slip-wedge blocking scheme to neutralize Miami middle linebacker Nick Buoniconti, based on Vince Lombardi's offense from the Packers championship days, chiefly executed to success by Niland and Cowboys center Dave Manders.